Covid-19 Gym Guidelines

 This plan includes DOP Strength Gym's policies regarding the control measures: PPE Utilization; on-location physical distancing: hygiene; sanitation; symptom monitoring; incident reporting; location disinfection procedures; COVID-19 safety training; exposure response procedures and a post-exposure incident project-wide recovery-plan.
 In addition, this also covers the rules and regulations in accordance to the Washington State issued Safety and Health Requirements.
 In effort to protect our employees we kindly ask that anyone who enters the studio use the proper precautions to protect themselves and the health of our staff.
 DOP Strength Gym will also be limiting the use of facility for schedule training appointments only.
 Occupancy will follow the issued guidelines for max occupancy.

-On-location physical distancing- (UPDATE AUGUST 3rd) the updated guidlines now requires a distance of six feet to 300 square feet per person of separation while in the gym.
+On-location physical distancing- a distance of six feet is required per person of separation while in the gym.
 This distance must always be maintained by every person in the facility to the greatest extent possible.

 Hygiene- Please wash hands frequently with soap and water and use hand sanitizer.
 Everyone must wash their hands with soap and water for at least 20 seconds.
 Or clean their hands with a hand gel that has at least 60% alcohol in it.
 Clients must provide their own washcloths and water bottles for training sessions.